-The Northern Harrier occurs throughout North America.
-It is a resident of Colorado.
-Their wingspan is of 4 feet and the length is of 20 inches.
-The females weigh more than the males, weighs nearly 21 ounces and 13.75 ounces.
+The Northern Harrier occurs throughout entire North America and is also a resident of Colorado.
+Their wingspan is 4 feet and the length is 20 inches.
+The females weigh more than the males, weigh nearly 21 ounces and 13.75 ounces.
 Their majority of diet includes small mammals and ground squirrels or mice.

 Osprey (Pandion haliaetus)

 The Osprey is a hawk that passes or breeds through Colorado.
 They can be 25 inches in length and 5.5 feet of wingspan.
-Males can weigh nearly 4 pounds and females weigh 4.5 pounds.
+The male raptors can weigh nearly 4 pounds and females weigh 4.5 pounds.
 The Ospreys mainly eat live fish they also eat birds, frogs, snakes, mammals, and crustaceans.

 Birds of Prey Colorado: Peregrine Falcon (Falco peregrinus)